- Pizza Dough Proofing

 The use of the word “proof” or “proofing” is more commonly used when it relates to baking, meaning the process of verifying if the fermentation process has occurred.

-For purposes of this article, we are going to spell the word “Proofing” as is commonly known and focus on this fermentation step process.
+For this article, we will spell the word “Proofing” as it is commonly known and focus on this fermentation step process.

 Enough with the English class.